mo-sangha/book/chapters/pointing-out.typ

 or say "Go away!" only to say "Come back!" once he or she has gone a short distance.
-Then, have the student let go of what he or she experiences in turning back --- consciousness that is clear and involves no proliferation of thoughts --- and directly introduce the wakefulness thus exposed as dharmkaya.
+Then, have the student let go of what he or she experiences in turning back --- consciousness that is clear and involves no proliferation of thoughts --- and directly introduce the wakefulness thus exposed as dharmakaya.

 ==== Zen: Alert Observation // Kensho, p.15